Rodd Kneeland: Personal life

 Kneeland currently works two full-time jobs.
 He works as an engineer at the Sonoma Valley Fire Department and is part of his family's construction company in Sonoma, California.
 Kneeland had a brother, Todd, who died in a fiery car accident on August 16, 2015.
-Kneeland's Wife, Jenise Kneeland, passed away on June 10, 2022 due to complications from cancer.
+Kneeland's wife, Jenise Kneeland, died on June 10, 2022, due to complications from cancer.

 Motorsports career results

 ARCA Menards Series West

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)